DDEV: Easy Docker handling for web developers

-ddev is an open-source tool that simplifies docker.
-It streamlines the way you interact and configure docker for web development to only a few commands and a config file.
+DDEV is an open-source tool that simplifies Docker.
+It streamlines how you configure and use Docker for web development with just a few commands and a config file.

-If you're already confident with your web development process or your
+If you're already confident with your web development setup and

-But, if you do not use docker at all or don't know where to start or just want to spice (speed) things up a notch, then read on.
+But if you don't use Docker yet, don't know where to start, or want to speed things up, read on.

-Ddev utilizes Docker and merely offers a simplified way to manage and use web development environments.
-Thus, using ddev essentially means using Docker.
+DDEV uses Docker and provides a simplified way to manage web development environments.
+In practice, using DDEV means using Docker with better defaults.

-A significant advantage of ddev for companies and agencies is the slim config.yaml, which can be committed in every project, ensuring that every developer works with the same project setup.
+A major advantage of DDEV for teams and agencies is its lean config.yaml, which can be committed per project so everyone works with the same setup.

-ddev covers almost everything web developers need in their daily work:
+DDEV covers almost everything web developers need in daily work:

 Web server: nginx-fpm or apache-fpm